denoland/fresh/docs/concepts/plugins.md

 ```

 A plugin containing only a name is technically valid, but not very useful.
 To be
-able to do anything with a plugin, it must register some hooks.
+able to do anything with a plugin, it must register some hooks or routes.

 ### Hook: `render`